sandhje/spanner/README.md

 resource when loading configuration data.
 It’s up to the resource to map this environment to a specific file, database table, etc.

-When data is requested the resource will first receive a load requests from most “general” (without environment) to most “specific” (the deepest environment).
+When data is requested the resource will receive a load requests from most “general” (without environment) to most “specific” (the deepest environment).
 E.g. if you pass the environment “local” and request the data in the “database” region the resource will receive two requests: